hucik14/rational-linkages/docs/source/tutorials/cad.rst

 they accept arguments for size of the joints and links cylinders, and also can add the tool link and frame meshes.
 Be careful with units (e.g. in :meth:`.RationalMechanism.export_single_solid()`) it has to be specified if the result and inputs are in millimeters or meters.
+The output visualization of the STEP file can be seen bellow.

 .. code-block:: python